-8.1 Alternatives: Realizing that there are emissions produced as a result of gas fired residential water beaters.
-San Diego Gas & Electric, although in opposition to technology mandates, particularly solar, would be willing to support measures which increase customers energy efficiency and/or provide cost effective reductions based on customers financial requirement.
+8.1 Alternatives: Realizing that there are emissions produced as a result of gas fired residential water heaters, San Diego Gas & Electric, although in opposition to technology mandates, particularly solar, would be willing to support measures which increase customers energy efficiency and/or provide cost effective reductions based on customers financial requirements.
 Recommend that alternatives be reviewed in lieu of solar water heating which set emission levels according to currently available technology.

 Use of condensing water heater designs, fiber matrix and low NOx burners, pulse combustion and similar developments in combustion would better fit both the interests of the APCD and the affected population.
-Condensing designal increase field efficiency in near 100% vs. the current 80% levels for non-condensing equipment.
+Condensing designs increase fuel efficiency to near 100% vs. the current 80% levels for non-condensing equipment.
 These efficiency increases reduce emissions directly by requiring less combustion per usable BTU and attain stack temperatures near ambient.
 Condensed acid requires non corrosive construction and higher cost equipment; however, financial benefits are also present.

 Low NOx burners and flue gas recirculation technologies also represent a decrease in emissions and would be preferred over solar installations.
 With these technologies, increases in fuel do occur which would need to be balanced against total emissions.

 Educational programs informing customers of benefits acquired through insulating water heaters, cycling during non use periods, and lowering household water temperatures would also provide cost effective results.

 8.2 General: With consideration to the preceding, the recommendation is put forth that adoption of solar measures by the San Diego APCD be rejected.
-The adverse effects and the lack of cost effectiveness auggest that solar technologies be considered not feasible in preparing the Regional Air Quality Strategy for 1991, particularly for the residential water heating sector.
+The adverse effects and the lack of cost effectiveness suggest that solar technologies be considered not feasible in preparing the Regional Air Quality Strategy for 1991, particularly for the residential water heating sector.

 The potential addition of electric demand directly coincident with the SDG&E summer On Peak period, coupled with elimination of gas system utilization presents impacts on SDG&E which are in direct conflict with Public Utility Commission mandates for demand management and eliminates all progress made thus far.
 Consideration of future generation requirements by SDG&E to meet possible demands should also be weighed along with the lack of cost effectiveness as consideration for abandonment of solar technology in the residential sector.

-santa di sumana Sponordini prant

-Contraction of

-R. M. Salatin State

-All successions and the second

-Contraction of the second

-Belie welchen

-Summer of

-Bard-Christiana sectors and sec Please see responses to letter #2.
+Report Attached to Letter #2 (cont.)